-Though he’s something of a pariah in baseball circles, there’s no rule that says pariahs can’t appeal to card collectors.
+Though he’s a pariah in baseball circles, no rule says pariahs can’t appeal to card collectors.
 Even if it were, Jose knows something about breaking unwritten rules.

 Ultra-Rare and Valuable Jose Canseco Baseball Cards